-ZOOLOGY Open to Grades: 10-12 Credit(s): .5 Course Number: 4240 Prerequisites: Biology, Honors Biology Notes: None.
+ZOOLOGY Open to Grades: 10-12 Credit(s): .5 Course Number: 4240 Prerequisites: Biology, Honors Biology Notes: This course will count tow requirements ards elective

 This introductory class offers a sneak peek at the animal kingdom.
 This course will focus on animal taxonomy and lower invertebrates.
 Classification, anatomy, and physiology of the main animal phyla will be covered.
 The dissection of some animals is required.